abudaan/qambi/developments.md

 1. scheduling of MIDI and audio events
 2. editing and manipulating the sequence
 3. instruments / generating sound
-4. routing, mixing and effects
+4. routing, mixing and channel effects
 5. recording
 6. import and export
 7. GUI components
 8. utilities

 Each of this categories consists of one or more modules.
 Some categories are more likely to be extended by third party modules than other, but all categories are open for additional modules.
-Apart from that, the existing modules are easy to extend.
+Moreover, the existing modules are easy to extend.

 Apart from these categories, there are a few core modules that bundle all modules together.